 - Preparedness – There are whole prepper communities out there, some of them especially for women.

-- Video Gaming – I recommend Skyrim because I’m nerdy like that.
+- Video Games – I recommend Skyrim because I’m nerdy like that.
 If your kids’ gaming console controllers frustrate you as much as they do me, try playing on your PC instead.
 There’s less to learn and think about as far as controlling movement goes.
 There are fewer buttons to memorize too.

 Need a few more hobby ideas for women?
 Let this over-60 community inspire you with their 68 ideas

-Hobbies for Women Over 50
+Hobbies for Women of All Ages

 This list of hobbies for women hopefully inspired you with some great hobby ideas for women!
 Which will you choose?